 Dr. Taylor W. Acee has a strong background in quantitative methods, program evaluation, and experimental design as well as experience conducting research in educational settings and publishing scholarly research articles.
 He received his M.A. in Educational Psychology: Program Evaluation and his Ph.D. in Educational Psychology: Learning, Cognition, and Instruction from UT.
 As a graduate student at UT, he worked on a number of projects that involved program evaluation.
 In his masters and dissertation research, he developed and evaluated, using experimental research methods, motivation and self-regulation interventions aimed at helping students succeed in introductory statistics courses; a course known to be difficult for students (Acee & Weinstein, 2010).
 He also worked as a research assistant (RA) for the SeniorWISE study, a multimillion dollar study funded by the National Institute of Health (NIH), and helped evaluate the effectiveness of interventions designed to help train geriatric participants to improve their memory and health (McDougall, Becker, Pituch, Acee, Vaughan, & Delville, 2010).
-He also worked as a Graduate Student Fellow for the Research and Evaluation Team in the Planning and Accountability Division at the THECB.
+In addition, he worked as a Graduate Student Fellow for the Research and Evaluation Team in the Planning and Accountability Division at the THECB.
 Currently, he is working as a program evaluator for the Fundamentals of Conceptual Understanding and Success (FOCUS) project that is funded through a Developmental Education Demonstration Project (DEDP) grant by the THECB.

 In addition to Dr. Acee's experience and expertise as a researcher and program evaluator, his theoretical knowledge in the areas of learning, motivation, self-regulation and developmental education will be useful when generating research questions and interpreting findings for this project.
 Dr. Acee has co-written a number of book chapters with Dr. Claire Ellen Weinstein, his mentor and author of the Learning and Study Strategies Inventory (LASSI), on learning strategies and strategic and self-regulated learning (e.g., Weinstein, Acee, & Jung, 2010).
 He has also published theoretical research on academic motivation (Acee, et al., 2010; Acee & Weinstein, 2010).
-He taught (2 years) and co-coordinated (3 years) 3-credit learning frameworks course at UT that draws on learning and motivation theory to help students become more strategic and self-regulated learners and increase their success in college.
+He taught (2 years) and co-coordinated (3 years) a 3-credit learning frameworks course at UT that draws on learning and motivation theory to help students become more strategic and self-regulated learners and increase their success in college.
 As Principal Investigator of a Research Enhancement Grant awarded from Texas State, he is currently investigating motivational influences on developmental education math student achievement and continued interest.
+His work with the FOCUS project and learning frameworks course have granted him opportunities to work in various capacities with diverse college student populations including developmental education students, adult basic education students, GED students, veterans, ESL students, and students on academic probation.

 Dr. Acee's expertise in research and evaluation combined with his theoretical and applied knowledge in strategic learning and motivation of underprepared and at-risk students make him highly qualified to serve as co-investigator on this grant.
-Dr. Acee will serve as project co-investigator and will devote 25% of his time to this grant.
+Dr. Acee will serve as project co-principal investigator and will devote 25% of his time to this grant.